MUJAHID-WEB/firebase_and_next.Js/README.md

-- Set the page where input field work
+- Set the page from where data sent to database through Form

             'use client'